 The Office of Peace and Justice at Loyola University Maryland is currently awarding grants supporting Loyola faculty research exploring the study of peace and justice.
-Up to two $4,000 grants will be awarded.
-Applications are welcome from tenured, tenure-track, and full-time affiliate Loyola faculty across all academic disciplines.
+Applications are welcome from tenured, tenure-track, and full-time clinical and teaching faculty across all academic disciplines.

 Proposals may explore any topic or question promoting knowledge of peace and justice and should advance one or more of the following aims:

-- Understanding of the causes and consequences of violent conflict, the systematic sources of injustice, and/or the inter-relationship of peace and justice
+- Understanding of the causes and consequences of violence, the systematic sources of injustice, and/or the inter-relationship of peace and justice

 - Disciplinary/interdisciplinary analysis of concrete cases of conflict

-- Application of conflict resolution and/or peacebuilding skills in interpersonal, institutional, societal, or global contexts
+- Application of conflict resolution, peacebuilding, and/or justice advocacy skills in interpersonal, institutional, societal, or global contexts

 - Development of theoretical or practical models for promoting peace and justice